Nevits182/SSIS_EXERCISE_PLAYER/README.md

 ## TRIGGERS

-This file contains every trigger created to save a log when the player table is modified for a insert, update or delete.
+This file contains every trigger created to save a log when the player table is modified for an insert, update or delete.

 ## Technologies